 Sharp Rees-Stealy uses a multispecialty approach of evidence-based treatment guidelines, enlisting doctors, case managers, nurses and staff to assist patients with improving their blood pressure.

 Cohen says his health has improved so much since going through the hypertension program.
-And as recently as a month ago, he experienced a breakthrough.

 “I’m so much more relaxed now.
 My breathing is under control, I have few, if any, panic attacks and I sleep soundly now,” he says.